astriaorg/dev-cluster/README.md

 ### Faucet

-* If deployed, the faucet is reachable at http://faucet.astria.localdev.me
+* The faucet is reachable at http://faucet.astria.localdev.me

 ## Deployments and Containers